Li-Zhihang/Shot-Change-Detection/readme.md

 The changing frame indexes count from `start time`.

-If you would like to visually check the separating result, run `Cut.m`, in which you need to designate the script path.
+If you would like to visually check the separating result, run `Cut.m` with the script path.
+You can choose to resize the video frame.

 ### References